noevhlev/go-netbox/docs/PatchedWritableCustomFieldRequest.md

 HasFilterLogic returns a boolean if a field has been set.

-### GetUiVisible

-`func (o *PatchedWritableCustomFieldRequest) GetUiVisible() PatchedWritableCustomFieldRequestUiVisible`

-GetUiVisible returns the UiVisible field if non-nil, zero value otherwise.

-### GetUiVisibleOk

-`func (o *PatchedWritableCustomFieldRequest) GetUiVisibleOk() (*PatchedWritableCustomFieldRequestUiVisible, bool)`

-GetUiVisibleOk returns a tuple with the UiVisible field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUiVisible

-`func (o *PatchedWritableCustomFieldRequest) SetUiVisible(v PatchedWritableCustomFieldRequestUiVisible)`

-SetUiVisible sets UiVisible field to given value.

-### HasUiVisible

-`func (o *PatchedWritableCustomFieldRequest) HasUiVisible() bool`

-HasUiVisible returns a boolean if a field has been set.

-### GetUiEditable
+### GetUiVisibility

-`func (o *PatchedWritableCustomFieldRequest) GetUiEditable() PatchedWritableCustomFieldRequestUiEditable`
+`func (o *PatchedWritableCustomFieldRequest) GetUiVisibility() PatchedWritableCustomFieldRequestUiVisibility`

-GetUiEditable returns the UiEditable field if non-nil, zero value otherwise.
+GetUiVisibility returns the UiVisibility field if non-nil, zero value otherwise.

-### GetUiEditableOk
+### GetUiVisibilityOk

-`func (o *PatchedWritableCustomFieldRequest) GetUiEditableOk() (*PatchedWritableCustomFieldRequestUiEditable, bool)`
+`func (o *PatchedWritableCustomFieldRequest) GetUiVisibilityOk() (*PatchedWritableCustomFieldRequestUiVisibility, bool)`

-GetUiEditableOk returns a tuple with the UiEditable field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetUiVisibilityOk returns a tuple with the UiVisibility field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUiEditable
+### SetUiVisibility

-`func (o *PatchedWritableCustomFieldRequest) SetUiEditable(v PatchedWritableCustomFieldRequestUiEditable)`
+`func (o *PatchedWritableCustomFieldRequest) SetUiVisibility(v PatchedWritableCustomFieldRequestUiVisibility)`

-SetUiEditable sets UiEditable field to given value.
+SetUiVisibility sets UiVisibility field to given value.

-### HasUiEditable
+### HasUiVisibility

-`func (o *PatchedWritableCustomFieldRequest) HasUiEditable() bool`
+`func (o *PatchedWritableCustomFieldRequest) HasUiVisibility() bool`

-HasUiEditable returns a boolean if a field has been set.
+HasUiVisibility returns a boolean if a field has been set.

 ### GetIsCloneable